Xon77/Live4Bubbles/README.md

 ### ⚠️ Usage Restrictions

-**Commercial Use:** You may not use this tool for commercial purposes.
+**No Commercial Use:** You may not use this tool for commercial purposes.

 **Free Party Spirit:** I wish it would be used in the spirit of [*Free Party*](https://en.wikipedia.org/wiki/Free_party).
 Unfortunately, *Free* does not mean free in this commercial world, but invites to contribute to the costs and labor according to one's ability to give. **I do not want this tool to be used, by any means, for personal profit.**